enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/build.rst

 ::

+    mvn clean install -DskipTests -Psonar
-	mvn sonar:sonar
+	mvn test sonar:sonar -Psonar

-Once done, take a snaphot in Sonar.
+    mvn clean

 Release test
 +++++++++++++

 The release plug-in is (inside the pom.xml) parametrized to use a local git repository, so as to allow mistakes.
 During that step, all packages are bumped in version number, even if they were not modified. ::

 	mvn release:prepare -Darguments='-DskipTests'
 	mvn package

 Then the test package must be test-deployed in a two-node configuration.

 Release